An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Support the Village of Peace

 This is not a charity case.
-It is a living civilisation, 60 years of proven results in health, agriculture, peace-building, and cultural sovereignty.
+It is a living civilisation, 50 plus years of proven results in health, agriculture, peace-building, and cultural sovereignty.
 Your support sustains and extends this work to the world.

 Make a Donation

-Sustain 60 years of plant-based living, natural healthcare, and bio-organic agriculture for the generations that follow.
+Sustain 50 plus years of plant-based living, natural healthcare, and bio-organic agriculture for the generations that follow.
 Monthly gifts from $18 are the foundation of our ongoing work.

 $18 · $54 · $180 monthly